-Upon the reception of the signal, the time of flight (ToF) of the signal is measured from the PRN code shift.
-By multiplying with the light of speed, the receiver obtains pseudorange measurement.
-The pseudorange is called ``pseudo" because it not only contains the geometric distance between the satellite and the receiver, but also includes various errors during the signal generation, propagation and processing.
+Upon the reception of the signal, the \ac{ToF} of the signal is measured from the PRN code shift.
+By multiplying with the speed of light, the receiver obtains code pseudorange measurement.
+The code pseudorange is prefixed with ``pseudo" because it not only contains the geometric distance between the satellite and the receiver, but also includes various errors during the signal generation, propagation and processing.

 The error source on the satellite side mainly consists of satellite orbit and clock error.
 The orbit error comes from the influence of other celestial objects which are not precisely modelled by the ephemeris, and the clock error is the result of imperfect satellite onboard atomic clock with respect to the standard system time.
 The orbit and clock errors are monitored and constantly corrected by the system control segment.
 During the signal propagation from satellite to receiver, it goes through the ionosphere and troposphere, where the speed of the electromagnetic signal is no longer as same as that in vacuum and the signal gets delayed according to the atmosphere components and propagation path.
 The phenomenon that signal reaches the receiver with different ways, known as multipath effect, may occur and add extra delay especially for low elevation satellites.
 When the signal arrivals, the ToF is calculated by comparing the signal transmission time, which is marked by the satellite's atomic clock, with the receiver's less accurate local clock time.
-Thus the range information is also offset by the receiver clock bias with respect to the GNSS system time.
-In conclusion, the pseudorange measurement can be modelled as:
+Thus the range information is also offset by the receiver clock error with respect to the GNSS system time.
+In conclusion, the code pseudorange measurement can be modelled as